Regulatory affairs professionals are meticulous, strive for perfection, and have a strong sense of ethics and interest in regulations.

 Typical Job Duties

-- Reviewing applications for new drugs from pharmaceutical companies to approve new products that are safe and effective
+- Reviewing applications for new drugs from pharmaceutical companies

 - Preparing regulatory submissions for approval to market a new product in a particular country, including all the appropriate testing documentation